FAQ

 Lyrics, charts, and digital whiteboard screencaps all make regular appearances.
 You want to improve, and I want you to succeed. -

-Yep!
-I only use Skype.
+I use Zoom.

 Yes.